-- Working documents are submitted to those responsible for oversight of programs in December. - Meetings are held with principals & directors in April to discuss budget requests and staffing. - Business Department compiles a preliminary budget to reflect next year payroll calculations along with proposals from program/campus directors/principals.
+- Working documents are submitted to those responsible for oversight of programs in December. - Meetings are held with principals & directors in April to discuss budget requests and staffing. - Business Department compiles a preliminary budget to reflect next year payroll calculations along with proposals from program directors/campus principals.
 State aid templates are used to calculate state aid.
 Certified values are used to budget local tax revenues.
 Enrollment projections are completed.
 Tentative entitlements are used for budgeting federal grants, if available.
-Information is presented in draft form for Superintendent review and input. - Budget work sessions are scheduled in July with the Board of Trustees for review and input. - The district must publish a notice of budget and tax hearing in August. - The district conducts a budget and tax hearing to set the district's tax rate in August. - The budget is adopted by August 31. - The tax rate is adopted.
+Information is presented in draft form for Superintendent review and input in May. - Budget work sessions are scheduled in May (June during some Legislative years) & July with the Board of Trustees for review and input. - The district must publish a notice of budget and tax hearing in August. - The district conducts a budget and tax hearing to set the district's tax rate in August. - The budget is adopted by August 31. - The tax rate is adopted.